Want to sell with emails?

 As a general guide, any email address that you’re sending to that results in a hard bounce, should be removed from your database.
 Soft bounces should be looked at closely.
 If the same email address has multiple soft bounces, you might want to consider removing those too.

-Feedback loops from ESPs
+Email Best Practices: Feedback Loops from ESPs

 Several ESPs provide feedback loops designed to provide you with information about spam complaints.
 All Firepush IPs are registered for ESP feedback loops where possible (Gmail is one provider that doesn’t offer this).
 We recommend you check ESP feedback loops regularly so you can take action regarding any spam complaints.